petersonfs/getclicky/README.md

 getclicky.multiple([:pages, :downloads], {:date => "last-7-days"})
 ```

-By default getclicky API returns an array of [Hashies](https://github.com/intridea/hashie) as data, but you can change by providing an :output parameter like:
+By default clicky API returns an array of [Hashies](https://github.com/intridea/hashie) as data, but you can change by providing an :output parameter like:

 ##### JSON